What is a trademark?

 No. Trademark rights are territorial.
-If you’ve registered your trademark in the U.S., you can generally enforce it only against those who infringe it in the U.S. Many European countries have adopted the Community Trademark (CTM) – a registration under that common system allows the enforcement of rights in all of the signatory countries.
+If you’ve registered your trademark in the U.S., you can generally enforce it only against those who infringe it in the U.S. Many European countries have adopted the Community Trademark (CTM) – a registration under that common system that allows the enforcement of rights in all of the signatory countries.
 The CTM doesn’t replace national trademark rights in the signatory countries, but it does coexist with those rights.

-If you own a U.S. trademark or have applied for one, you can seek registration in any of the countries that have joined the Madrid Protocol by filing a single application – called an “international application” – with the International Bureau of the World Intellectual Property Organization.
+If you own a U.S. trademark or have applied for one, you can seek registration in any countries that have joined the Madrid Protocol by filing a single application – called an “international application” – with the International Bureau of the World Intellectual Property Organization.

 Here are five practical tips about trademark law and your trade name or logo: